davemlz/outreach/README.md

-# Google Earth Engine Workshops
+# Outreach Activities

-Hey, Google Earth Engine enthusiasts!
+Hey, geospatial enthusiasts!
 This repository contains the material that I have used for multiple workshops, conferences and courses.
 Enjoy!

 ## English (EN) :uk: